SAP/spartacus-docs/_pages/dev/ssr/server-side-rendering-optimization.md

 `ttl` (time to live) is a number that indicates the amount of time (in milliseconds) before a cached page is considered stale and needs to be rendered again on the next request.
 This option is used regardless if the `cache` option is enabled.

-Recommendation: should be set according to your business needs, and for how long you want to keep the stale render in cache before evicting it.
+Recommendation: `ttl` should be set according to your business needs, and for how long you want to keep the stale render in cache before evicting it.
 Should be set regardless if the `cache` option is enabled.

 ### renderKeyResolver